-Saudi Stock Exchange seeks to raise up to $ 1 billion in IPO - ExBulletin
+Saudi stock exchange seeks to raise up to $ 1 billion in IPO - ExBulletin

 Tadawuls’ IPO has been in the pipeline since at least 2016, when it hired HSBC Holdings Plc as an advisor.
 He suspended the offer while the exchange went through a process of improving access for foreign investors, then organized Aramco’s listing in 2019, the largest on record.

 The process resumed earlier this year and Tadawul replaced HSBC with Citigroup Inc., JPMorgan Chase & Co. and SNB Capital as financial advisors and global coordinators.
-This is the largest offering in the stock market sector since the Euronext IPO at $ 1.2 billion in 2014.
+Commercial debut is expected in December, chief executive Khalid Al Hussan said earlier this month.

-Market values and trading liquidity are at an all-time high, Farooq said.
-The former is fueling the latter, so optically speaking, this seems like the perfect time to monetize the business.
+Market values and transaction liquidity are at an all time high, ”said Farooq.
+The first feeds the second, so optically speaking, this seems like the perfect time to “monetize” the company.

-The benchmark Saudi stock index fell 1.9% on Sunday as lower oil prices on Friday weighed on market sentiment.
+The index fell more than 1% on Sunday as lower oil prices on Friday likely weighed on sentiment.

 More details on the IPO: